When to Bring a Deal Coach Into a Live Opportunity

 The forecast is supported by customer commitments

-Outside coaching should fill a specific gap, not become another layer of sales administration.
+Outside coaching should fill a specific gap.

-What good deal coaching should change
+What effective deal coaching should change

 The result shouldn’t simply be a better pitch.

-Effective live deal coaching should help improve:
+Effective live deal coaching should improve:

-The clarity of the customer problem
+Clarity around the customer problem

-The credibility of the business case
+Credibility of the business case

 The champion’s ability to advocate internally